Thank you for reading our post, please rate this article at the end.

 What do the numbers on a fishing rod mean?

 In short, the numbers refer to the length and type of rod.
-They also detail the breaking strain of the line you should use and the size of lures or bait you can cast with that rod. … It is designed to work with a line of a breaking strain between 3-5kg and works best with lures between 7-14g.
+They also detail the breaking strain of the line you should use and the size of lures or bait you can cast with that rod. … It works best with a line of a breaking strain between 3-5kg and works best with lures between 7-14g.

-What lures to use with a spinning rod?
+What lures should you use with a spinning rod?

 - Drop Shot.
-Every bass pro is sure to carry at least one spinning outfit with a drop shot tied to it, especially if spotted or smallmouth bass are in the mix.
+Every bass pro will carry at least one spinning outfit with a drop shot tied to it, especially if spotted or smallmouth bass are in the mix.

 - Shaky Head